 The executives knew the low-cost model they had chosen could only work if they achieved an economy of scale.
 That meant lots of passengers, many flights and large planes to keep the costs down.
 They quickly started to run out of money.

-Then Indigo Investments, a Phoenix, Arizona-based investment group specialising in aviation, gave Wizz Air a small capital injection in the early autumn of 2004, followed by a bigger investment in February the next year.
+Then Indigo Investments, a Phoenix, Arizona-based investment group specializing in aviation, gave Wizz Air a small capital injection in the early autumn of 2004, followed by a bigger investment in February the next year.

 The group is headed by Bill Franke who was at one time chairman of America West Airlines and has invested in airlines including Mexico's Volaris, Florida-based Spirit, and Singapore's Tiger Air.

 Along with his cash, Franke shared with Wizz Air his industry expertise, procurement connections and staffing, said people familiar with the companies' cooperation.